OmerAlfaruk/OmerAlfaruk/README.md

-# 👋 Hi, I'm Omar Kamal
+# 👋 Hi, I'm Omer Kamil

 I’m a **Mobile and Web Full-Stack Developer** focused on building reliable, user-friendly applications from end to end.